-Soba noodle is commonly referred to a type of thin noodles made from buckwheat flour, or a combination of buckwheat and wheat flours.
+Soba noodle is commonly referred to as a type of thin noodles made from buckwheat flour, or a combination of buckwheat and wheat flours.

 While the traditional method of making soba consists mainly of buckwheat and water, wheat flour has been added to help hold the noodles together easier during the production.
-That is why the most common type of soba you can find in Japan is hachi-wari soba (八割そば), which is made of a mixture of 80% buckwheat flour and 20% wheat flour.
-Nowadays, you can even find soba noodles flavored with other fun ingredients such as matcha green tea, ume plum and wild yam.
+That is why the most common type of soba you can find in Japan is Hachi-wari soba (八割そば), which is made of a mixture of 80% buckwheat flour and 20% wheat flour.
+Nowadays, you can even find soba noodles flavored with other fun ingredients such as matcha green tea, ume plum, and wild yam.

-In Japan, soba noodles are served either chilled with a dipping sauce, in a hot dashi broth as a noodle soup, or at room temperature year round.
+In Japan, soba noodles are served either chilled with a dipping sauce, in a hot dashi broth as a noodle soup, or at room temperature all year round.
 Come with a light or dark grayish-brown color, soba noodles are known for its earthy and deep nutty flavor from the buckwheat.
 Some would also describe soba as a slight grainy taste.
 The best way to enjoy soba is with a mild broth or a simple dressing, so its unique nutty flavor will still stand out and doesn’t get concealed by other seasonings.

 Origin of Soba